 This can increase the chance of fertilisation as the sperm no longer has the challenge of getting into the egg.

 You’re unable to conceive because of fertility problems

-You’ve already had IVF or another fertility treatment
+You’ve already had IVF or another fertility treatment that didn't work

 During your consultation, we’ll run a series of tests to understand the cause of your fertility issues and may recommend ICSI if: